tektechnologies/Instructor-Prep/201/class-02.md

 // console.log() messages within your app then alerts

-// personalized welcome message so that I feel like I am interacting with the site owner.
+// Personalized welcome message so that I feel like I am interacting with the site owner.
 // Ask the user their name through a prompt()

 // Display that name back to the user at the start and the final message to the user.

-// Your JS file must contain a 'use strict' declaration at the top,
+// Your JS file must contain a 'use strict;' declaration at the top,
-// and your javascript file must be linked in your html file as an external script file.
+// And your javascript file must be linked in your html file as an external script file.
-// Make sure that all code is cleanly written use formatter
+// Make sure that all code is cleanly written (use formatter)
-// Follow the Add, Commit, Push process.
+// Follow the "Add, Commit, Push" process.

 // Push yourself in your CSS work.
 //  Experiment, try some layout feature or technique that you have not tried before